Chickpea Salad Recipe

 As an Amazon Associate I earn from qualifying purchases.

-A good chickpea salad is great for either a vegetarian/vegan main meal, or a side dish to a meat-based main course.
-This particular chickpea salad recipe uses summer fresh ingredients you’ll enjoy on a hot day, regardless of whether you use canned chickpea or cook them from dry yourself.
+A good chickpea salad is great for either a vegetarian/vegan main meal or a side dish to a meat-based main course.
+This particular chickpea salad recipe uses summer fresh ingredients you’ll enjoy on a hot day, regardless of whether you use canned chickpeas or cook them from dry yourself.

 Questions About Chickpeas